 How technology is helping provide 'personalised' news feed, content: Dailyhunt's Umang Bedi explains

 New Delhi, Mar 9: The number of people who access the internet in India has grown by leaps and bounds in the past 10 years and with that, the way people of the country follow news has changed radically.
-Dailyhunt president Umang Bedi explained in detail about how the user behaviour has evolved in recent times which has led the news and content providers to formulate business strategy by making the best use of the technology.
+Dailyhunt president Umang Bedi explained in detail how the user behaviour has evolved in recent times which has led the news and content providers to formulate business strategy by making best use of the technology.

 In an interview to CNBC TV 18, Bedi said that Dailyhunt's core strategy revolves around providing content in regional languages with "deep personalisation" using technology.
 He said that it would be unfair to say that Dailyhunt is a content aggregator, but rather a "content discovery destination for Bharat".